 Sportsbooks wasted no time setting odds to win the 2015 Super Bowl after the Seahawks destroyed the Broncos.
 The Seattle Seahawks opened up has favorites to win Super Bowl 49, which will be played in Arizona.
 The SF 49ers and Denver Broncos round out the top 3 favorites win the Super Bowl in 2015.
+NFL Over-Under win totals for the 2014-2015 season have been already been released.

-ODDS TO WIN THE SUPER BOWL FROM BOVADA SPORTSBOOK
+SUPER BOWL CHAMP ODDS FROM BOVADA SPORTSBOOK

 **** USE YOUR FREE $250 BET TODAY ****